 When I created this recipe, I wasn’t out to make the most authentic enchiladas ever (as evidenced by my use of flour tortillas).
 I also didn’t want to spend time individually frying each tortilla as they traditionally do for enchiladas.

 But I did want these Easy Chicken Enchiladas to have elements of authentic flavor.
 So I used queso fresco, a Mexican farmers cheese that you often see at Mexican restaurants.
-It has a little bit of a sour kick to balance out the rich flavor of the enchilada sauce.
+It has a little bit of a sour flavor to balance out the richness of the enchilada sauce.

 You can find it near the ricotta and feta in the cheese section of your grocery store.
 It sometimes comes already crumbled, or in one piece like mine was.